 Wu, a lawmaker, suggested that Lam should use Article 48 of the Basic Law, which stipulates that the chief executive can exercise powers “to pardon persons convicted of criminal offences or commute their penalties.”

-According to his suggestions, everyone involved in the protests should be pardoned, including the seven police officers jailed for beating a protester, and retired officer Franklin Chu, who was charged with assault for allegedly hitting a pedestrian with a baton.
+According to his suggestions, everyone involved in the protests should be pardoned, including the seven police officers jailed for beating a protester, and retired officer Frankly Chu, who was charged with assault for allegedly hitting a pedestrian with a baton.

 “The social confrontation starts from the political system… so political means must be taken,” Wu told the newspaper.